mmadsen/experiment-classification/README.md

 At the end of the processing chain, the script will indicate the filename of the "completed" dataset.
 This file will not have any header with column names.
 In the `rawdata` directory, the file `averaged-columns.txt` file contains the header row.
 This is usefully prepended prior to import to R, but is kept separate depending upon the next step in analysis....

+This final dataset file will be named after the final processing step:

+`output/grouped-average-postclassification.csv`

+This file can be copied to the `data` directory for further analysis, where it has been renamed for obvious identification during analysis:

+`data/classification-experiment-neutral-dataset.csv`